kubernetes/ingress-nginx/controllers/nginx/configuration.md

 By default NGINX uses `http` to reach the services.
 Adding the annotation `ingress.kubernetes.io/secure-backends: "true"` in the Ingress rule changes the protocol to `https`.

+### Service Upstream

+By default the NGINX ingress controller uses a list of all endpoints (Pod IP/port) in the NGINX upstream configuration.
+This annotation disables that behavior and instead uses a single upstream in NGINX, the service's Cluster IP and port.
+This can be desirable for things like zero-downtime deployments as it reduces the need to reload NGINX configuration when Pods come up and down.
+See issue [#257](https://github.com/kubernetes/ingress/issues/257).

+#### Known Issues

+If the `service-upstream` annotation is specified the following things should be taken into consideration:

+* Sticky Sessions will not work as only round-robin load balancing is supported.
+* The `proxy_next_upstream` directive will not have any effect meaning on error the request will not be dispatched to another upstream.

 ### Server-side HTTPS enforcement through redirect